bugratorusdag/Bot-Detection-Systems/Model2/README.txt

-The details about the model can be found on the following paer: https://scholar.smu.edu/cgi/viewcontent.cgi?article=1019&context=datasciencereview
+The details about the model can be found in the following paer: https://scholar.smu.edu/cgi/viewcontent.cgi?article=1019&context=datasciencereview